7Ji/git-mirrorer/README.md

 ## Cleaning
-As `git-mirrorer` ensures the **robustness** of the wanted objects it fetches all of the repos that're referenced either directly or indirectly in the commits resolved from those wanted objects.
-Your `repos` folder might become larger and larger.
-The same applies to `archives` and `checkouts` if the wanted objects are dynamic and they point to new commits as you updates the repos.
+As `git-mirrorer` ensures the **robustness** of the wanted objects it fetches all of the repos that're referenced either directly or indirectly in the commits resolved from those wanted objects, **for every run**.
+Your `repos` folder might become larger and larger as you run `git-mirrorer` again and again to keep the repos up-to-date.
+The same applies to `archives` and `checkouts` if the wanted objects are dynamic and they point to new commits as you update the repos.

 By default `git-mirrorer` does not clean those folders but only the dead symlinks under `[repos/archives/checkouts]/links`, but you can set the following config to change its behaviour: